arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * Name: cnt
 * PLC type: INT

-With all these settings ready, you will need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
+With these settings ready, you will need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
 Then you will need to go to `On-line -> Set up Communication` and activate Modbus TCP with the assigned IP address for the Opta™.

 Proceed with `On-line -> Connect` and it will establish communication between your computer and the server Opta™.
 If everything is fine, you will be able to observe the message found at the lower right corner of the PLC IDE software stating that it is connected.

 Now it requires the PLC code or referred to as the main code, needs to be compiled and uploaded to the Opta™.
 To do this, go to the `main` tab under the `Project` panel.
 You will then copy the following code to the space.